bit-soul/brc-soul/README.md

 * SBT related opration "mint", "burn", "cancel" are no "opid" field, because the "caid"+"vcid" can distinct them, and we define the burn token can not be remint
 * "attr" field can be extended by the application itself, but there should be some standard fields.
 * "caid" is the CA did of CA, so CA should create their DID first before issue VC.
+* "coid" must not be duplicated in the same CA did, but different CA can have the same coid.
 * "vcid" must not be duplicated in the same CA did, but different CA can have the same vcid.
 * "caid" and "vcid", together, they ensured the uniqueness of the CV.
-* "vc-name" in the "tick" filed, shouldn't use '!', this is used as reserved character, to allow expanding the protocol.
+* "vc-collection-name" shouldn't use '!', this is used as reserved character, to allow expanding the protocol.
 * "sign" message field should be sorted alphabetically, then serialized, and remove formatting whitespace.
 * "xuri" is optional extended attribute, may be stored in ipfs, http, ordi and so on, default is ordi.